marxin/texi2rst-generated/sphinx/gcc/machine-dependent-options.rst

   Generate (do not generate) the MMA instructions when the option :option:`-mcpu=future` is used.

+.. option:: -mblock-ops-unaligned-vsx, -block-ops-unaligned-vsx
-.. option:: -mblock-ops-unaligned-vsx, -block-ops-unaligned-vsx, -no-block-ops-unaligned-vsx
+.. option:: -no-block-ops-unaligned-vsx

   Generate (do not generate) unaligned vsx loads and stores for inline expansion of ``memcpy`` and ``memmove``.